What You Should Know About Alopecia Barbae

 How To Reverse Alopecia Barbae?

-Still, you should know that it’s possible for your beard hair to fall out again as a result of alopecia barbae.
+Still, keep in mind that a relapse can occur, and your hair can fall out again as a result of this condition.

 Can You Get A Beard Transplant With Alopecia Barbae?